flyisland/gitaly/doc/transactions.md

   - For example, `CreateFork` contains the origin repository as an additional repository.
 We place the fork in the same partition as an objet pool might be created, and the fork and the origin connected to it.
   - `CreateObjectPool` will similarly place the object pool into the same partition as the source repository since it will generally be connected to it.

 Partitioning is handled in the `StorageManager` component.
 This component handles routing transactions to the correct partitions, and starting and stopping partitions as needed.
-The partition assignments are retrieved or created [here](https://gitlab.com/gitlab-org/gitaly/-/blob/7c0f925b3df33c77de8c124b5f89447a13da3059/internal/gitaly/storage/storagemgr/partition_manager.go#L331) when a transaction is began against a repository for the first time.
+The partition assignments are retrieved or created at
+[this location in the codebase](https://gitlab.com/gitlab-org/gitaly/-/blob/7c0f925b3df33c77de8c124b5f89447a13da3059/internal/gitaly/storage/storagemgr/partition_manager.go#L331) when a transaction is began against a repository for the first time.
 The assignment handling is fairly crude at the moment.
 The assignments are created before the repository is even created, and assignments are not deleted even if the repository is deleted.

 ### Transaction Manager